jsuvajac/spell-slinger/README.md

     Class: (Sorcerer, Wizard)
     Casting time: 1 action

-    {flip button} {add/remove from spell book button}
+    {add/remove from spell book button}        ...         {flip button}

 #### Actions
-    flip        -> inserts the spell's text blurb between the title and the metadata add/remove  -> if main view:
+    add/remove  -> if main view:
                        add the spell to an existing book if spell book view:
-                       remove the spell form the spell book
+                       remove the spell form the spell book flip        -> inserts the spell's text blurb between the title and the metadata

 Internally the spells are just a list of objects that does not change and is loaded in when the app loads.